 A perfectly simple, easy vegan basil pesto recipe that you need on repeat.
 Basil pesto brights up any dish but is perfect on pasta or pizza.
-This dairy-free pesto version uses just a pinch of nutritional yeast to fill the dairy void while letting the star (obviously, the basil) shine!
+This dairy-free pesto uses just a pinch of nutritional yeast to fill the dairy void while letting the star (obviously, the basil) shine!

 This post may include affiliate links.
 Please read my disclosure policy.